Deltares/hydromt_wflow/docs/user_guide/intro.rst

 User guide
 ==========

-With the **Hydromt Wflow plugin**, users can easily benefit from the rich set of tools of the `HydroMT package <https://deltares.github.io/hydromt/preview/index.html>`_ to build and update `Wflow <https://deltares.github.io/Wflow.jl/stable/>`_ models from available global and local data.
+With the **Hydromt-Wflow plugin**, users can easily benefit from the rich set of tools of the `HydroMT package <https://deltares.github.io/hydromt/latest/index.html>`_ to build and update `Wflow <https://deltares.github.io/Wflow.jl/stable/>`_ models from available global and local data.

 This plugin assists the Wflow modeller in: